freeCodeCamp/freeCodeCamp/guide/english/git/index.md

 It's important that the Git directory is installed in the project root folder.
 Git can track files in subfolders, but it won't track files located in a parent folder relative to the Git directory.

+### Clone a Git Project <a name="clone-a-git-project"></a>
+You can also clone a project from github by using the command `git clone` followed by the link.
+An example of a link is `https://github.com/example/example.git`

 ### Get Help in Git <a name="get-help-in-git"></a>
 If you forget how any command works in Git, you can access Git help from the command line several ways:
 ```shell